JeyRunner/tuda-typst-templates/templates_examples/tudaexercise/main.typ

   // [...]
 )
 ```
-Note that the value of the key-value-pair can also be any content (e.g. an image: `"My Custom Key": [#image("path/to/image.png")]`).
+The value of the key-value-pair can also be any #link("https://typst.app/docs/reference/foundations/content/", [#underline("content")])  (e.g. an image: `"My Custom Key": [#image("path/to/image.png")]`).
 Only the keys specified in `info-layout` will show up in the info box.

-For absolute freedom for subline cusomization set `info-layout: false` and pass any #link("https://typst.app/docs/reference/foundations/content/", [#underline("content")]) you like in the info dictionary using the key `custom-subline`.
+For absolute freedom within the subline cusomization set `info-layout: none` and pass any content you like in the info dictionary using the key `custom-subline`.

 If you do not want to have a title card you can also set `show-title` to `false`.